When you’re just starting to learn French, you’ve gotta step up and memorize a lot of vocab.

 Flemme comes from the same root as flegmatique, though while the latter describes someone of a relaxed, peaceful nature, flemme is more negative in nature and means laziness.

 When someone says J’ai la flemme, they aren’t necessarily describing themselves as a lazy person.
-They are saying that they aren’t in the mood to do a task set before them…or that they’re in a general state of laziness at that point in time.
+They’re saying that they aren’t in the mood to do a task set before them…or that they’re in a general state of laziness at that point in time.

 9. J’ai un petit creux.

 A creux is a hollow, related to the French verb creuser, to dig.
 In French, saying that you have a creux means that it’s in a very specific place…your stomach.
 Saying J’ai un petit creux means that you’re a bit hungry or peckish.

-It’s not as common to express great hunger using this expression, but the phrase will come in handy when someone asks if you’d like to eat something and in English you would have responded with, “I could eat.”
-“Ouais, j’ai un petit creux.”
+It’s not as common to express great hunger using this expression.
+Still, the phrase will come in handy when someone asks if you’d like to eat something—and you’d like to say something like, “I could eat”: “Ouais, j’ai un petit creux.”